-The LTC3786 has an internal phase-locked loop (PLL) comprised of a phase frequency detector, a lowpass filter and a voltage-controlled oscillator (VCO).
-This allows the turn-on of the bottom MOSFET to be locked to the rising edge of an external clock signal applied to the PLLIN/MODE pin.
+The LTC3787 has an internal phase-locked loop (PLL) comprised of a phase frequency detector, a lowpass filter and a voltage-controlled oscillator (VCO).
+This allows the turn-on of the bottom MOSFET of channel 1 to be locked to the rising edge of an external clock signal applied to the PLLIN/MODE pin.
+The turn-on of channel 2's bottom MOSFET is thus 180 degrees out-of-phase with the external clock.
 The phase detector is an edge-sensitive digital type that provides zero degrees phase shift between the external and internal oscillators.
 This type of phase detector does not exhibit false lock to harmonics of the external clock.